 Well, last week was a bit eventful wasn’t it.
-New core sets, Dinosaurs and Pirates, and a return to Dominaria, were some of the many announcements to spill out of Wizards of the Coast.
-If you were anything like me, you would have spent most of last week hitting refresh on your phone, waiting to see the next juice piece of information.
-Now why’ll I very excited about all the news we received, there was one think that I wasn’t all too keen on, and that ladies and gentlemen was the Banned and Restricted announcement.
+New core sets, Dinosaurs and Pirates, and a return to Dominaria, were just a few of the many announcements to spill out of Wizards of the Coast.
+If you were anything like me, you would have spent most of last week hitting refresh on your phone, waiting to see the next juicy piece of information.
+Now while I’m very excited about all the news we received, there was one think that I wasn’t all too keen on, and that ladies and gentlemen was the Banned and Restricted announcement.

 The problem is that ‘fun’ is not a measurable quality.
 As a subjective term, it can’t be easily identified, nor agreed upon.
 What is fun for some, will not be fun for others, nor should it be.
 We are all different people and play this great game for a multitude of reasons.
 Some of us are very competitively minded, others grind out at their local store, and yet more play causally at their kitchen table.
 Therefore, it is very likely that we will all never agree on the ‘right’ way to play Magic.
 So, when Wizard’s state that they are banning a card because it is ‘not fun’, it will have a negative effect on some people’s experience of the game.